island-is/island.is/handbook/technical-overview/api-design-guide/errors.md

 ### Problem Details Object

 For REST APIs the Problem Details object is modelled as a JSON object.
-The format is identified with the "application/problem+json" content-type.
+The format is identified with the `application/problem+json` content type in the HTTP `Content-Type` header.

 The `type` string is the primary problem identifier and is, as such, required.
 Every other field is optional but it is **HIGHLY RECOMMENDED** to at least have `title` and `status` strings present in the error response.